curvedinf/hypercells/README.md

 - `uid`: Optional.
 A string that identifies this hypercells context.
 Default: a random uuid.
 Default behavior is unoptimal because it creates a new context for each instance on every page load.
 If the uid is reused for each user's instance, hypercells will reuse contexts instead of creating a new one each time.
+- `display_thead`: Optional.
+A boolean value that enables or disables the header row.
 - `context_class`: Optional.
 A string that is passed to the client javascript to distinguish different hypercells instances for styling purposes.
 - `num_pages`: Optional.
 An integer value of how many pages of data to load per request